Principles of a Baptist Theology of Worship

 Baptists are known, perhaps are even notorious, for their distinctive beliefs, and worship is rarely considered to be one of them.
-However, worship was once the central concern that created divisions between believers and shaped the beliefs now considered to be distinctively Baptist.1 Early Baptists benefited from a robust theology of worship, and modern Baptists might be surprised to learn just how relevant the principles of that theology are today.
+However, worship was once the central concern that created divisions between believers and shaped the beliefs now considered to be distinctively Baptist. ((For more information on the historical arguments presented in this essay, see my Pure Worship: The Early English Baptist Distinctive (Eugene, OR: Pickwick Publishers, 2014).))
+Early Baptists benefited from a robust theology of worship, and modern Baptists might be surprised to learn just how relevant the principles of that theology are today.
 The purpose of this essay is not just to explore those principles but also to open a dialogue about them.
 Pastors and worship leaders in Baptist churches often have a difficult time with worship because they do not know how to approach it objectively.
 The earliest English-speaking Baptist leaders struggled with some of the same issues we face today, and they left a surprisingly detailed record of their biblically inspired positions.
 Their perspectives and conclusions offer a helpful starting point for a new dialogue on a Baptist theology of worship.
 This essay will introduce their theology of worship through two basic questions: what did a church rooted in pure worship look like from the early English Baptist perspective, and how should those churches be evaluated?
 The principles they established and the questions they asked are surprisingly germane to Baptist churches today.
 From time to time in this essay, questions will be offered for reflection on how these issues from the seventeenth century still resonate in the twenty-first century.

 A Specific Field of Meaning

 The authors cited in this essay regularly used the term “worship” to refer to a specific subset of the wider biblical concept, namely its instituted, external, corporate aspect.
 The Reformers distinguished between internal and external religion, but because they cared about the unity of a diverse country, Anglicans prioritized the purity of the external.
 Most English Separatists and dissenters (including Baptists) prioritized the purity of the internal, but they recognized the importance of the external.
 Leading dissenters of that day, including John Owen, Jeremiah Burroughs, and Henry Lawrence, limited the scope of their arguments to the outward worship observed in church assemblies, or “instituted worship only,” (([Henry Lawrence], Of Baptisme (Rotterdam: n.p., 1646), 106.
 See also Jeremiah Burroughs, Gospel-Worship, or, The Right Manner of Sanctifying the Name of God in General (London: Peter Cole, 1658), 161; and John Owen, Truth and Innocence Vindicated, in The Works of John Owen, ed.
 William H. Goold, vol. 13 (London: Johnstone & Hunter, 1852; reprint, Carlisle, PA: Banner of Truth Trust, 1967), 447.
 Of Baptisme was published anonymously, but William Kiffin attributed the work to Lawrence.)) while explaining a pure heart as a necessary condition for proper external worship.
 This essay focuses on a specific group of Baptists, often called Particular Baptists, who united around a confession of faith issued in 1644, the First London Confession.
 The “fathers” of that Baptist tradition, William Kiffin and Hanserd Knollys, and the pastor of the church often credited with birthing that tradition, Henry Jessey, all followed that approach to worship.
 Kiffin restricted his arguments about worship to “the right and Orderly Administration of Ceremonies,” which Knollys further clarified were the “holy Ordinances of the Gospel.”
 Jessey likewise added, “Forms or Ordinances are ways and means of divine worship, or Christ’s appointment.” ((William Kiffin, A Sober Discourse of Right to Church-Communion (London: G[eorge] Larkin, 1681), 117; Hanserd Knollys, An Exposition Of the whole Book of the Revelation (London: n.p., 1688), 189; Henry Jessey, A Storehouse of Provision to further Resolution in severall cases of Conscience (London: Charles Sumptner, 1650), 9.
 Note that my Pure Worship gives the mistaken impression that Kiffin borrowed this idea from Jeremiah Burroughs; here he actually cited Henry Lawrence.))

 When Baptists and other Christian leaders argued about worship, they understood they were referring to the external worship of the assembly, or the instituted worship of the church (be that instituted by Christ or by Cranmer, the Bible or the Book of Common Prayer).
 Everything they did in public assembly was a type of rite or ceremony.
 For example, the Independent pastor Jeremiah Burroughs narrowed church worship to hearing the word preached, receiving the Lord’s Supper, and prayer.
 He discussed at length the internal preparations for worship, but his form of worship related to those three actions of worship. ((See Burroughs, Gospel-Worship.
 This book is highly recommended reading for all students of worship.))
 For Baptists, the acceptable actions in worship were the ordinances.
 Today, Baptists think of the ordinances as baptism and the Lord’s Supper, but to early English Baptists an ordinance was anything ordained by Christ for worship.
-For example, Hanserd Knollys listed prayer, reading Scripture, expounding Scripture, preaching the gospel, baptism, the Lord’s Supper, and singing as “Gospel Ordinances in which his Churches of Saints must worship God in Spirit and in Truth.”5 In summary, when Baptists spoke about worship, they referred to the orderly administration of the ordinances in a gathering for worship.
+For example, Hanserd Knollys listed prayer, reading Scripture, expounding Scripture, preaching the gospel, baptism, the Lord’s Supper, and singing as “Gospel Ordinances in which his Churches of Saints must worship God in Spirit and in Truth.” ((Hanserd Knollys, The World that Now is; and the World that is to Come: Or the First and Second Coming of Jesus Christ (London: Tho[mas] Snowden, 1681), 70–76; cf. A Confession of Faith.
+Put forth by the Elders and Brethren Of many Congregations of Christians (baptized upon Profession of their Faith) in London and the Country (London: Benjamin Harris, 1677), Article XXII, and The humble Advice of the Assembly of Divines, Now by Authority of Parliament sitting at Westminster (London: n.p., 1646), Article XXI, Section V.)) In summary, when Baptists spoke about worship, they referred to the orderly administration of the ordinances in a gathering for worship.

 That is not to say that Baptists could agree about what should be considered a command or example of Christ and His Apostles; this essay will mention multiple, mutually exclusive lists of ordinances.
 But it is equally important to recognize an even more fundamental question: does the ordinance refer to the ceremony alone or the circumstances surrounding the ceremony (the translation of Scripture read, the order of the elements, the mode of baptism, and so on)?
-Henry Jessey, who specifically did not separate from the established church because he saw the fine line Baptists would have to walk, knew that Baptists could not agree on the circumstances of disputed ordinances, such as laying on of hands at baptism, footwashing, and anointing with oil, so they should be more gracious with those who disagreed with them about the circumstances of baptism.7 Early Baptists would have to learn to be cautious about what they decreed essential to an ordinance, but they would also learn to be faithful to everything determined to be essential.
+Henry Jessey, who specifically did not separate from the established church because he saw the fine line Baptists would have to walk, knew that Baptists could not agree on the circumstances of disputed ordinances, such as laying on of hands at baptism, footwashing, and anointing with oil, so they should be more gracious with those who disagreed with them about the circumstances of baptism. ((Cited in John Bunyan, Differences in Judgment about Water-Baptism, No Bar to Communion (London: n.p., 1673), 116–17.))
+Early Baptists would have to learn to be cautious about what they decreed essential to an ordinance, but they would also learn to be faithful to everything determined to be essential.

 The important matter for this introduction is that early English Baptists framed their questions about the church in terms of worship, namely instituted worship.
 When they wrote about worship, they meant the administration of external ceremonies (ordinances) that expressed the inward devotion of the participants.
 This distinction as much as anything has led to the current confusion and misunderstanding about the importance of worship to early Baptists.
-When they disagreed about baptism, they were not debating a doctrine but a ceremony; when they expounded on ordinances, they were not explaining institutions but worship.8 They had in mind not only the words of Scripture but also the weekly experiences of an event.
+When they disagreed about baptism, they were not debating a doctrine but a ceremony; when they expounded on ordinances, they were not explaining institutions but worship. ((Compare the wording in Henry Jessey, Miscellanea Sacra: or, Diverse Necessary Truths (London: T. M., 1665), 130, with Jessey, Storehouse, 102, as an example of such semantics.))
+They had in mind not only the words of Scripture but also the weekly experiences of an event.
 One mark of a true church was the right observance of the ordinances as an integral part of its worship.

 The Relationship between the Church and Her Lord: